morpho-matters/morpholib/docs/guides/figures-and-gadgets.md

 We actually already covered ``line()`` in the previous guide.
 So I won't repeat it here.

 ``rect()`` can be used to create a generic rectangle polygon.
 It takes exactly one input: a 4-tuple or list describing a box in the complex plane: ``[xmin,xmax,ymin,ymax]``.
-It will return a *generic* polygon figure its four vertices set to describe the specified box.
+It will return a *generic* polygon figure with its four vertices set to describe the specified box.
 However, please remember that ``rect()`` returns a *generic* polygon (that is, all its other attributes beyond ``vertices`` will all be their default values), so you will need to modify its other attributes afterward to make it look a particular way.

 Example:
 ```python